 The thing that was compelling about Usenet was the sheer volume and breadth of conversation.
 People talked about all sorts of junk.
-There was a huge skewing towards Politics, but there were discussions about other things as well.
-And — ha! — some people even attempted a bit of a community.
+There was a huge skewing towards Politics, but it contained discussions about other things as well.
+And – ha! – some people even attempted a bit of a community.

 Fast forward to now.

 There are online communities in all sorts of places.
 Facebook is one.
 Twitter is another.
 LinkedIn is another.
-MySpace limps along and is a bit of another.
+MySpace limped along and for a while there was a bit of another.
 The blogosphere is yet another.
-Forums — my big love — is another one.
-And there are, I am sure, more, including, even, the comments sections in news outlets.
-Communities seem to spring up, no matter what a company is doing or intending.
+Forums (my big love) is another one.
+And many more exist, including, even, the comments sections in news outlets.
+Communities seem to spring up, no matter what a company does or intends.

 And that’s a pretty great thing.
 Human beings actually want to connect to one another.
 Now, there are a lot of trolls out there, and people who enjoy poking each other with pointed sticks.
 It happens – I won’t deny it.
 But there’s a boatload of good out there as well.

 Enter companies.
 I think the biggest fear for them is a perceived loss of control.
 Well, it ain’t just perceived folks.
-It’s very real.
+Because it’s very real.
 You just can’t massage the entire message that’s going out about Acme Widgets.
-And — psst — you don’t want to.
+And (psst)– you don’t want to.

-Lack of control is, I feel, a grand means to creativity.
-It is a way to push new ideas up to the surface.
-It is — dare I say it? — a pathway to innovation.
+Because lack of control becomes, I feel, a grand means to creativity.
+And it is a way to push new ideas up to the surface.
+And it is – dare I say it? – a pathway to innovation.

-Communities — in whatever form they take in the Social Media space — are a means of letting in fresh blood and new ideas.
-People actually — amazingly enough — generally want to do this for free.
+Communities – in whatever form they take in the Social Media space – can let in fresh blood and new ideas.
+Yet people actually – amazingly enough – generally want to do this for free.
 They just like creating.
 Or they want to put their two cents in.
-Or they just want to sound off or complain, but sometimes there’s something in there, and it’s useful.
-After all, if you’re Corvair in the ’60s, you might think your car is dandy.
+Or they just want to sound off or complain.
+However, sometimes there’s something in there, and it’s useful.
+After all, if you’re working for Corvair in the ’60s, you might think your car is dandy.
 Heh, it wasn’t.

-You get the idea.
+So you get the idea.
 Let in the community of ideas and innovation.
-They are gonna sometimes try to tear the company (or each other) a new one.
-Keep it as civil as possible without squelching the real creativity (and without driving off shyer or quieter members who might be getting shouted down by the more vocal mob) and keep it as on topic as possible without driving off people who are interested in not just the product or service or company, but also in each other — but who still have plenty to offer.
+And they will sometimes try to tear the company (or each other) a new one.
+In addition, keep it as civil as possible without squelching the real creativity.
+And without driving off shyer or quieter members who might be getting shouted down by the more vocal mob.
+Furthermore, keep it as on topic as possible without driving off people don’t just like the product or service or company, but also each other – but who still have plenty to offer.